ExchangeUnion/docs/exchange-guide.md

 ### Help us to improve!

-`xud` is in alpha stage, as well as this guide.
-Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), the [simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and this [wiki](https://github.com/ExchangeUnion/xud-wiki/issues).
+`xud` is in alpha stage, as well as this wiki.
+Please help us to improve by opening issues (or even better PRs) for [xud](https://github.com/ExchangeUnion/xud/issues), [xud-docker](https://github.com/ExchangeUnion/xud-docker/issues), [xud-simnet](https://github.com/ExchangeUnion/xud-simnet/issues) and this [wiki](https://github.com/ExchangeUnion/xud-wiki/issues).

 Feel like talking?
-Chat with us on [Gitter](https://gitter.im/exchangeunion/xud-testing)!
+Chat with us on [Discord](https://discord.gg/YgDhMSn)!